 Writing for social media: Sarah Mitchell from Typeset explains how to create quality social copy

-Sharing =/= Engagement: How to gauge the reach & effectiveness of your content
+Sharing ≠ Engagement: How to gauge content reach & effectiveness

 Digital Shortcuts: Ready-made assistants, not human replacements